mbaumer/us_hep_funding/docs/_states/SD.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  27  NSF MPS grants, totalling  $4,224,833.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+27 NSF MPS grants, totalling $4,224,833.00

                                            Amount ($)
 Institution
 THE UNIVERSITY OF SOUTH DAKOTA                1595035